Rhishi-59/petAdoption/README.md

  4.PetFilter<br>
  5.PetProfile<br>

+Have used 'formik' and 'yup' for form scgema and validation.<br>
 Will try to integrate mail api to form soon.

+Have used 'useState' and 'useEffect' for state management.

-And make other changes to the UI
+And will make other changes to the UI soon.